psppspnaik209/FFLocker/README.md

 *   **Strong Encryption:** Uses **AES-256-GCM** for authenticated encryption, ensuring both the confidentiality and integrity of your data.
 *   **Robust Key Derivation:** Implements **Argon2id**, the winner of the Password Hashing Competition, to derive a strong encryption key from your password, providing excellent resistance against modern cracking hardware.
+*   **Windows Hello Integration:** Optionally protect your data with Windows Hello (fingerprint, face, PIN).
+This provides a convenient and secure way to unlock your files without re-entering your password.
 *   **Self-Contained Files:** Each encrypted file (`.ffl`) is a portable, self-contained vault.
-All the necessary metadata is embedded within the file's header, so you can move a single encrypted file to another machine and decrypt it with just the password.
+All the necessary metadata is embedded within the file's header, so you can move a single encrypted file to another machine and decrypt it with just the password (and Windows Hello, if used).
 *   **Fail-Safe Operations:** FFLocker uses a transactional approach for file operations.
 It encrypts to temporary files first and only commits the changes (deleting originals) after a successful run.
 This prevents data loss or corruption if the process is interrupted.
 *   **Privacy-Focused Folder Encryption:** When a folder is locked, the original directory structure is obscured.
 All files are encrypted and stored in the root of the locked folder, preventing attackers from inferring information from the folder hierarchy.
 *   **Modern UI:** A clean and intuitive user interface built with WinUI 3, featuring Light and Dark mode support and a detailed log view.
-*   **Windows Integration:** Optionally integrate FFLocker into the Windows context menu for quick lock/unlock operations.
+*   **Windows Context Menu:** Optionally integrate FFLocker into the Windows context menu for quick lock/unlock operations.

 ## Getting Started

 ### Prerequisites

-*   **Windows** operating system.
+*   **Windows 10/11** operating system.
 *   **.NET 8 SDK** or later.
 *   **Visual Studio 2022** with the **.NET Multi-platform App UI development** workload installed.